Exporting to China

-Banco Sabadell was the first Spanish bank to arrive in the country: in 1991, it opened a representative office in Beijing and in 2005 the second representative office opened in Shanghai, the neuralgic centre of China’s business and financial activity.
+Banco Sabadell was the first Spanish bank to arrive in the country: in 1991, it opened a representative office in Beijing and in 2005 the second representative office opened in Shanghai, the real core of China’s business and financial activity.

-Advice and joint cooperation in establishing a Spanish company in China.
+- Advice and cooperation in establishing a Spanish company in China.

-- Individualised service via contacts secured in the country.
+- Individualised service via contacts made in the country.